aaplm/wow-macros/mounts.md

 ```

 This macro will:
-1. dismount you if you are mounted.
+1. dismount and/or start summoning the specified mount when holding `alt`.
-2. summon the spcified mount when holding alt
+2. dismount and/or start summoning the specified mount when holding `ctrl`.
+3. dismount if none of the above are true and stop the macro execution.
-2. summon the specified dragon riding mount if dragon riding is available.
+4. mount the specified dragon riding mount if dragon riding is available.
-3. summon the specified flying mount if normal flying is available.
+5. mount the specified flying mount if normal flying is available.
-4. summon the specified mount if dragon riding and normal flying are unavailable.
+6. mount the specified mount if dragon riding and normal flying are unavailable.